tbscode/whatsapp_commandline/README.md

 - Doesn't require login
 - Just a browser with enables cookies and cache and logged in to whatsapp web

+1. Login to whatapp web with your browser
+2. check the keep logged in box
+3. close the browser: done

 ## Usage